 The writing curriculum is taught through Read to Write units of work that we then adapt to the needs of our children.

-The reading curriculum is supported by our reading strategies document and taught through Talk 4 Reading, group reading, accelerated reader, the Better Reading programme for 1:1 reading and phonics.
+The reading curriculum is taught through Steps to Read – whole class shared reading, group reading, accelerated reader, the Better Reading programme for 1:1 reading and phonics.
 Visit our reading page.

 The maths curriculum is taught through White Rose Small Steps and supported by our calculation policy.
 View our maths page.